|Strawberry Peak from Colby Canyon|

 ~Rush, Fly by Night

 Early October, 2005.
 My first foray into the San Gabriels.
 A friend and I drove up the Angeles Crest with mountain bikes strapped to the car.
 Into the unknown.
 We stopped at Clear Creek, unloaded our gear, and began to ride.
 Our 16.5 mile route took us up the Josephine Fire Road (2N64), over to the junction with the Colby Canyon trail, onto the spectacular single-track that descends to Strawberry Portrero, out and up the slow grind to the Lawlor saddle, around and down Lawlor's southern flank to Red Box, onto the wondrous Gabrieleno Trail down to Switzer, and then up the short, steep, and miserable pavement climb to Clear Creek.
 We thought we were all that until a fellow bi-pedal easily pedaled past us on a fully rigid, skinny-tired cyclocross bike as we inched our way up the Josephine Fire Road.
-As we were San Gabriel newbs, he rode with us for a spell to act as our navigator, sensing perhaps that we search and rescue candidates in the making.
+As we were San Gabriel newbs, he rode with us for a spell to act as our navigator, sensing perhaps that we were search and rescue candidates in the making.
 But at the Lawlor saddle, he finally left us after causally drinking a beer he pulled from his pack, exasperated I'm sure with our snail's pace.

 That was kind of a watershed moment for me in terms of the San Gabriel Mountains.
 It opened my eyes to the vastness, the ruggedness, the immensity, and the sublimity of the range that John Muir called "ruggedly, thornily savage" and "more rigidly inaccessible" than the Sierra.
 That's high praise or low praise for these mountains depending upon your viewpoint and disposition.